3.3 Eye Protection

 Safety Glasses

-Safety glasses provide eye protection from moderate impact and particles associated with grinding, sawing, scaling, broken glass, and minor chemical splashes, etc. Side protectors are required when there is a hazard from flying objects.
-Safety glasses are available in prescription form for those persons needing corrective lenses.
-Safety glasses do not provide adequate protection for processes that involve heavy chemical use such as stirring, pouring, or mixing.
-In these instances, splash goggles should be used.
+Safety glasses provide protection from moderate impact and flying particles associated with activities such as grinding, sawing, scaling, handling broken glass, and minor chemical splashes.
+Side protection is required where there is a hazard from flying objects.
+Safety glasses are available in prescription form for individuals requiring corrective lenses.

 Splash Goggles